webdev-dave/reddit-museum/README.md

 ## To Do List

-- create hash url via react-router and see if that fixes netlify link sharing problem
-- make mobile menu collapse after selection of a new gallery
+- allow mobile menu to scroll on content overflow
 - fix loading effect to hold down actual size of media being loaded.
 Also make sure prior title remains cleared
 - make react route aware of current genre category
 - incorporate react-router into mobile menu